frankleveque/ComputerScience/README.md

 - Keep solutions to one self-contained file, if possible.
 - Try to keep to 80 character lines.
 - Use `#include <file.h>` over `#include "file.h"` in accordance with JSF AV Rule 33
+- Classes always begin with a capital and use camel case.